MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 In addition, polling increases the chances of missing a pin value change event.

-Instead of polling, a Telemetrix server autonomously monitors input pins and only transmits a report to the client when the pin's state or value has changed.
+Instead of polling, a Telemetrix server autonomously monitors input pins and only transmits a report to the client when the pin's state or value changes.

 The amount of bidirectional communication between the client and server is significantly reduced.